 In the end, romance is really a matter of personal taste.
 The best thing about traveling to Paris with your sweetheart is that you’re not limited to the same cookie-cutter “romantic experience” as everyone else.
 Sure, this cosmopolitan city has world-class art galleries, antique markets, theatre, opera, fashion houses, live music, dance, wine tasting and cooking classes.
 But did you know you can also attend a pirate-themed costume party held in medieval cellars?
 Visit thoroughbred racehorse training grounds in a scenic forest just 35 minutes from the city center?
 Catch a rowdy performance of the latest up-and-coming burlesque performers in an East Parisian nightclub?
 Maintain your sporty physiques on a sunrise tour of Paris with your very own running guide?
 Catch a Saturday night screening of the Rocky Horror Picture Show or a 1920s silent film with live musical accompaniment in one of the city’s art house cinemas?
 Attend the latest graphic novel release party at a Steampunk-themed bar?
 Take a behind-the-scenes tour of the Paris metro?
 Visit the Gothic tomb of the legendary 12th-century French lovers Héloïse and Abélard at Père Lachaise Cemetery?
 Being able to satisfy almost any desire is what really makes Paris the most romantic city in the world.

 Looking for more inspiration?
-The new edition of Naughty Paris: A Lady's Guide to the Sexy City is now available in bookstores in the US and Paris, as well as online bookstores and direct from the author at www.naughty-guides.com.
-Discover Heather's insider tips for visiting Paris with your lover, with a group of your best gal pals, or as a woman traveling solo.
+The new edition of Naughty Paris: A Lady’s Guide to the Sexy City is now available in bookstores in the US and Paris, as well as online bookstores.
+Discover Heather’s insider tips for visiting Paris with your lover, with a group of your best gal pals, or as a woman traveling solo.
 Includes hotels, dining, shopping, culture and nightlife.